-School psychologists will enjoy expanding job opportunities through 2022, according to the Bureau of Labor statistics (2014).
-They cite school psychologists with a specialist degree as among those having the best prospects.
+School psychologists will enjoy expanding job opportunities through 2029, according to the Bureau of Labor statistics (2021).
+They cite school psychologists with a doctoral degree as among those having the best prospects.

-For the total field, 45.8% of school psychologists have a specialist degree or certificate of advanced graduate degree; 25.1% a master's degree; and 24.2% a doctoral degree in school psychology.
-The vast majority of school psychologists (79.5%) completed 60 or more semester hours of graduate study in school psychology prior to entering the field.
+Approximately 74% of school psychologists have a specialist degree or certificate of advanced graduate degree; 9% a master's degree; and 17% a doctoral degree in school psychology (Goforth et al., 2021).

-The majority of school psychologists hold certification from a state department of education (86.7%).
-Thirty-four percent are licensed through a state board of psychology or similar agency (Goforth, Farmer, Kim, Naser, Lockwood, Affrunti, in press).
+The majority of school psychologists hold certification from a state department of education (89%).
+Approximately 13% are licensed through a state board of psychology or similar agency (Goforth, Farmer, Kim, Naser, Lockwood, Affrunti, in press).
 More than 15,000 school psychologists hold the credential of Nationally Certified School Psychologist.
 Review NASP's School Psychology Credentialing Fact Sheet (PDF) for more information.